 .38 Special or Colt Special – .38 Special is designed for revolvers.
 Revolvers designed to fire .38 Special should never be used to fire .357 Magnum ammunition.

 .38 Special is designed for revolvers.
-It is probably the most popular revolver cartridge ever produced, and is easily found in most parts of the world.
+It is probably the most popular revolver cartridge ever produced and is easily found in most parts of the world.
 The .38 Special comes in standard and +p variants.
 Not all .38 revolvers and some older revolvers are not designed to handle the more powerful +P ammunition, so check to verify your firearms ability to shoot it.
 Also known as the .38 Colt Special, this cartridge was developed by Smith & Wesson and was introduced in 1902.
-The .38 Special is considered one of the best-balanced, all-round handgun cartridges ever designed.
+The .38 Special is considered one of the best-balanced, all-around handgun cartridges ever designed.
 It is one of the most accurate and widely used for match shooting.

 The 9mm Parabellum (et.al) is perhaps the least expensive of all self-defense rounds.
-It is more powerful than the .380 ACP, but like the .380 ACP it easily lends itself to firearm designs which are small and light enough to carry comfortably.
+It is more powerful than the .380 ACP, but like the .380 ACP, it easily lends itself to firearm designs which are small and light enough to carry comfortably.
 9mm is one of the most popular calibers for concealed carry.

 This cartridge was introduced in 1902 along with the Luger semi-automatic pistol.
-The pistol and cartridge was first adopted by the German Navy in 1904 and then by the German Army in 1908.
+The pistol and the cartridge were first adopted by the German Navy in 1904 and then by the German Army in 1908.
 This cartridge has since been adopted by the military of practically every non-Communist power.
 It has become the most popular and widely-used handgun cartridge in the world.
 Performance wise, the 9mm cartridge has somewhat more power than the .38 Special but falls well short of the .357 Magnum.

 This cartridge was developed as a joint venture between Winchester and Smith & Wesson in 1989.
 It was an effort to to create a cartridge with the same power as the 10mm Norma round that the FBI had just started using, but in a shorter case.
 The shorter cartridge would facilitate accuracy and allow use of a smaller, more comfortable grip frame.
 The .40 S&W has become the cartridge of choice for many law enforcement agencies in the United States.
 Typical bullet weight for this cartridge ranges from 135 to 180 grains with an average muzzle energy that approaches 500 ft-lbs.